-Table 8.1 In -combination Effects with Other Plans and Programmes Deliver Plans Disk of simulficant (implicant for the plans) Policy,Plan or Programme Summary of Objectives Possible Impacts Risk of significant "in combination" effects with Draft Local Area Plan Regional Planning Guidelines for the West Region 2010-2022, The Guidelines seek to ensure a proper balance between settlements in the region with regard to development, population and services.
+Table 8.1 In -combination Effects with Other Plans and Programmes ation Effects with Other Plans a Policy,Plan or Programme Summary of Objectives Possible Impacts Risk of significant "in combination" effects with Local Area Plan Regional Planning Guidelines for the West Region 2010-2022, The Guidelines seek to ensure a proper balance between settlements in the region with regard to development, population and services.
 The Guidelines also set out the population targets for the County No significant environmental impacts including on European sites either within or outside the Plan area as the plan has been subject to SEA and Appropriate Assessment.
 No Galway County Development Plan This plan aims to facilitate the sustainable development of the county, to conserve the natural and built environment of the county and to improve Galway's infrastructural requirements.
 No significant environmental impacts including on European sites either within or outside the Plan area as the plan has been subject to a full SEA and AA/NIR.
 No Tuam Local Area Plan 2011-2017 This plan aims to facilitate the sustainable development of the county, to conserve the natural and built environment of the county and to improve its infrastructural provision.
 No significant impacts as the plan has been subject to SEA and AA requirements.
 No Loughrea Local Area Plan 2012-2018 This plan aims to facilitate the sustainable development of the county, to conserve the natural and built environment of the county and to improve its infrastructural provision.
 No significant impacts as the plan has been subject to SEA and AA requirements.
-No Oranmore Local Area Plan 2012-2018 Athenry Local Area plan This plan aims to facilitate the sustainable development of the county, to conserve the natural and built environment of the county and to improve its infrastructural provision.
-This plan aims to No significant impacts as the plan has been subject to SEA and AA requirements.
+No Oranmore Local Area Plan 2012-2018 This plan aims to facilitate the sustainable development of the county, to conserve the natural and built environment of the county and to improve its infrastructural provision.
+No significant impacts as the plan has been subject to SEA and AA requirements.
+No Athenry Local Area plan 2012-2018 This plan aims to facilitate the sustainable development of the No significant impacts as the plan has been subject to SEA and AA No county, to conserve the natural and built environment of the county and to improve its infrastructural provision. requirements.
+Craughwell Local Area Plan 2009-2015 This plan aims to facilitate the sustainable development of the county, to conserve the natural and built environment of the county and to improve its infrastructural provision.
+No significant impacts as the plan has been subject to SEA and AA requirements.
+No Galway County Heritage Plan 2010-2016 The plan places heritage at the heart of the life of the County through increasing awareness, enjoyment, knowledge and understanding of the shared heritage which aims to ensure the proper management and protection and safeguarding for future generations.
+No significant impacts within or outside plan area.
+No Shannon International River Basin District To protect and enhance surface and groundwater resources and to achieve at least Good Ecological Status in all waterbodies by 2015.
+No significant impacts within or outside plan area.
 No